tatsatb/membrane-kymograph-generator/README.md

 ### 🙏 Acknowledgments

-Developed at the Devreotes Lab at Johns Hopkins University School of Medicine for analyzing membrane dynamics in cell motility and chemotaxis studies.
+Developed at the Iglesias Lab and Devreotes Lab at Johns Hopkins University for analyzing membrane dynamics in dynamic cell physiological processes.
+We thank all members of both labs for their valuable feedback during the development and testing phases.

 ---